NinaJaverzat/NZRP/README.md

 ## License

 The code has been written by D. Notarmuzi and N. Javerzat.
 Feel free to contact us if you have questions/comments.
-If you use the code in your project please cite the publication corresponding to this work *** [link to the paper] and include the Zenodo doi of this project ***.
+If you use the code in your project please cite the publication corresponding to this work: _A fast algorithm for 2D Rigidity Percolation_.